j0m0k0/j0m0k0.github.io/_tabs/about.md

 - PhD's degree in Computer Science -- from Texas State University, Texas, United States (In progress)
 - Bachelor's degree in Computer Engineering -- from Bu-Ali University, Hamedan, Iran

+## About Sec-Sea
+Sec-Sea is my blog.
+I share whatever I learn in Computer Science, Engineering and Security areas.
+I do my best to explain the topics in the simplest way and at the same time make sure that content is interesting and easy to follow.
+You can search in the website for your special content or use categories page to see a more organized overview of the blog contents.
+At the end, I hope these posts can help some people around the world :) Thats my goal.

 <!-- ## Technical Books I've Enjoyed

 | Book Title                             | Author(s)                               | Year  | Status              |